Energize Schools Project-Based Curriculum

 Semester or year-long UC A-G approved courses that are designed to meet the California Career Technical Education Standards for the Energy, Environment, and Utilities sector.

 A G-Elective course where students complete projects related to sustainable design, energy efficiency, and renewable energy.
-These projects are focused on these core topics: zero net energy, solar installation, aquaponics, solar hot water, and biomimicry.
+These projects are focused on these core topics: zero net energy, solar installation, green building, and residential circuit building.

 Design, size, and site a school solar system; conduct a school energy audit; and install a residential solar system